ThiinkMG/Savings-Goal-Calculator-MCF/replit.md

 5. Structured error responses with proper HTTP status codes

 ### Database Schema
-- Users table with basic authentication fields
+- Users table with comprehensive authentication and profile fields including wixUserId for integration
-- Savings goals table with comprehensive tracking fields
+- Savings goals table with complete tracking fields and user relationships
+- Verification codes table for multi-method authentication and password recovery
-- PostgreSQL-specific features like UUID generation
+- PostgreSQL-specific features like UUID generation and proper constraints
+- Foreign key relationships ensuring data integrity and user isolation
-- Proper indexing and relationships for performance
+- Proper indexing and unique constraints for performance and data consistency

 ## External Dependencies